jaywunder/jaywunder.github.io/drafts/2016-04-12-XSS-at-Barlow.md

  - #### **Always** sanitize user input

 If the firewall had properly escaped the URL it got from the user, there wouldn't be a way to take advantage of the URL.
 There would be no way to run code on a client's machine because any text a URL could contain would become actual text on the webpage.
-An example of escaping user input is changing the "less than" character (`<`) into its HTML escape code "`&lt;` ".
+An example of escaping user input is to change the "less than" character (`<`) into its HTML escape code "`&lt;` ".

  - #### Be wary of variable placement

-I was able to take advantage of the firewall in part because the firewall URL had bad variable placement.
+I was able to take advantage of the firewall page, in part, because the firewall URL had bad variable placement.
 If the  user input was after anything else rendered on the page, it would have been significantly more difficult to take advantage of the page.

  -  #### Minify your javascript